hyperspy/hyperspy/doc/user_guide/io.rst

 - `SI_dtype` : numpy dtype (default is None)
 - `read_SI_image_stack` : boolean (default is False)

+The `load` specifies the type of data to load.
 The `SI_dtype` and `energy_rebin` are particularly useful in combination with `individual_frame=True` to reduce the data size when one want to read the individual frame.

 .. code-block:: python